 Démystifions le chardon-Marie

 Milk thistle is a plant native to Europe.
-It was introduced to North America by the first settlers.
+It was introduced to North America by early settlers.
 Like chamomile and echinacea, it belongs to the Asteraceae family.
 Milk thistle is also known as silymarin, the active ingredient and powerful antioxidant found in its seeds and sap.
-In terms of its medicinal properties, milk thistle may notably protect the liver ( see the Gamma Force Liver Formula and Hepatik Defense from ATP Lab) against certain diseases and the harmful effects of alcohol.
-It is also said that it could improve blood sugar control in people with diabetes.
-Let's look together at what research suggests about the effects of this dietary supplement on health.
+Regarding its medicinal properties, milk thistle may notably protect the liver (see Gamma Force Liver Formula and ATP Lab's Hepatik Defense) against certain diseases and the harmful effects of alcohol.
+It is also said to potentially improve blood sugar control in people with diabetes.
+Let’s explore what research suggests about the effects of this dietary supplement on health.

-A systematic review with meta-analysis published in 2017 evaluated the effect of silymarin on various biochemical indicators in individuals with liver diseases.
-Different liver problems (e.g., cirrhosis) can increase blood levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transpeptidase (γGT), the three biochemical indicators used in this study.
-The results of the meta-analysis indicate a significant, but clinically irrelevant, reduction in ALT and AST levels after the use of silymarin.
+A systematic review with meta-analysis published in 2017 evaluated the effect of silymarin on various biochemical markers in individuals with liver diseases.
+Different liver problems (e.g., cirrhosis) can increase blood levels of alanine aminotransferase (ALT), aspartate aminotransferase (AST), and gamma-glutamyl transpeptidase (γGT), the three biochemical markers used in this study.
+The meta-analysis results indicate a significant but clinically irrelevant reduction in ALT and AST levels after silymarin use.
 In contrast, the results show no significant change in γGT levels.
-Subgroup analyses do not show a significant difference based on the type of intervention, duration of intervention (≥ 6 months or < 6 months), or whether silymarin is isolated or combined with other nutrients.
-Furthermore, the evaluated studies present a high degree of heterogeneity and low methodological quality.
+Subgroup analyses show no significant difference based on the type of intervention, duration of intervention (≥ 6 months or < 6 months), or whether silymarin was isolated or combined with other nutrients.
+Moreover, the evaluated studies present a high degree of heterogeneity and low methodological quality.
 In conclusion, the results of this meta-analysis suggest that silymarin minimally reduces, but without clinical relevance, ALT and AST levels in individuals with non-alcoholic fatty liver disease, a liver condition that can cause cirrhosis at an advanced stage.
 However, studies with higher methodological quality are needed to confirm these observations.

 Milk thistle and type 2 diabetes